 Dark energy is an enigmatic phenomenon that acts in opposition to gravity and is responsible for accelerating the expansion of the universe.
-Though dark energy constitutes three-fourths of the mass-energy of the cosmos, its underlying nature continues to elude physicists.
+Though dark energy constitutes up to three-fourths of the mass-energy of the cosmos, its underlying nature has eluded physicists for decades.
 Dark energy has no real connections to dark matter, beyond sharing the word dark, which just means that scientists don't really know what these things are.

 Who discovered dark energy?

 The realization that the universe is expanding can be traced back to the American astronomer Edwin Hubble, who in 1929 noticed that the farther a galaxy is from the Earth, the faster it is moving away from us, according to the Hubble Space Telescope website.
 This doesn't mean that our planet is the center of the universe, but rather that everything in space is moving away from everything else at a constant rate.